How can we help?

 · You accept that there might be charges associated with the process of relocating your services to another address.

-Currently we report on Copyright Acts requests annually (on our website).
+Currently we report on Copyright Acts requests annually.

 We don’t publish an in-depth report into other requests.
 That’s not to say we never will, but at the moment we believe our time is better spent on key ISP business, and not introducing reporting that ultimately will be funded by our customers.